DarrelASandbox/playground-css/css-layouts/README.md

 > Modifier: Flags of blocks or elements.
 Means we can use them to change appearance, behavior or state.
 Modifier is separated by double dashes. we can give class name as block\_\_element--modifier and style by .block\_\_element--modifier{}
 >
 > Ex: We have one form.
 Within that form, we have two buttons with different colors.
 So we can give class names as given in picture.

 &nbsp;

+---

+&nbsp;

+> <b>Jarrod: </b>When to use CSS Grid or Flexbox?
+>
+> <b>Jarrod: </b>I had a look through the starter code for 05-Design as suggested and noticed CSS Grid was used to build most individual components of the layout.
+From my understanding of the previous lectures, Flexbox is used for 1D layouts and CSS Grid for 2D.
+But in this case all the layouts built with CSS Grid were 1D (usually just a bunch of divs laid out next to each other).
+Why is CSS Grid used here instead of Flexbox?
+Can anyone explain in what circumstances exactly we are meant to use Flexbox or CSS Grid?

+> <b>Sebastian: </b>A fine question Jarrod!
+>
+> Today I like to use CSS Grid for all things layout, and Flexbox only for minor alignment adjustments (e.g. stuff that can be fixed just by using display: flex).
+In the beginning, though, I found it easier to use CSS Grid for the more general layout - arranging the main components of the page - and flexbox for the more intricate details therein.
+>
+> I enjoyed reading [this](https://blog.logrocket.com/flexbox-vs-css-grid/) article on the topic, it was really well explained.
+I hope you enjoy it too, and find it as informative as I did.
+Success in your career, and let me know if you need anything else. :)

+&nbsp;